fastapi/fastapi/docs/en/docs/contributing.md

 ## Developing

-If you already cloned the [fastapi repository](https://github.com/tiangolo/fastapi){.internal-link target=_blank} and you want to deep dive in the code, here are some guidelines to set up your environment.
+If you already cloned the <a href="https://github.com/tiangolo/fastapi" class="external-link" target="_blank">fastapi repository</a> and you want to deep dive in the code, here are some guidelines to set up your environment.

 ### Virtual environment with `venv`